JosephHeydorn/MakeCode-Tutorials/docs/projects/Traffic-Signal.md

 ## Introduction

 This is the first part of the traffic light porject is getting 1 traffic light working.
+(If you need a hint you can simply click on the icon to the left!)

 ## Step 1